 The safety sensors are a crucial part of your garage door opening system.
 They serve to detect obstructions and prevent the door from closing in order to keep you and your property safe.
 However, your garage door sensors need proper alignment if they are to work properly.

-While it’s always advisable to reach out to reliable garage door repair services in San Diego if you encounter any problems, it’s also a good idea to be familiar with the most important garage door troubleshooting procedures.
+While it’s always advisable to reach out to reliable garage door repair services in San Diego if you encounter any problems, it’s also a good idea to be familiar with the most important garage door troubleshooting procedures and know your best course of action in case of garage door emergency.
 Read on to find out more about garage door sensors and learn how to adjust them properly.

 How do I know if my garage sensors are aligned?